upsideos/upsideos-solana-rwa/README.md

   * @param authorityWalletRole The authority's wallet role account
   * @param accessControlAccount Access Control Account
   * @param payer Wallet which pays transaction fee.
 Can be different from authority
+  * @param authority Wallet which signs the transaction.
+Must have either Transfer Admin or Wallets Admin role.
   * @param systemProgram Solana System Program which is required for new on-chain account data initialization */
 .setAddressPermission(groupId, frozen)